databendlabs/weekly/content/2021-08-11-datafuse-weekly.md

 ## Meet Us

-You are welcome to join the [Datafuse Community](https://github.com/datafuselabs/).
-We look forward to you being one of our contributors or trialers.
+Please join the [Datafuse Community](https://github.com/datafuselabs/) if you are interested in Datafuse.

+We are looking forward to seeing you try our code.
+We have a strong team behind you to ensure a smooth experience in trying our code for your projects.
+If you are a hacker passionate about database internals, feel free to play with our code.
+You can submit [issues](https://github.com/datafuselabs/datafuse/issues) for any problems you find.
+We also highly appreciate any of your pull requests.

 - [GitHub Discussions](https://github.com/datafuselabs/datafuse/discussions)
 - [Slack Channel](https://datafusecloud.slack.com/join/shared_invite/zt-nojrc9up-50IRla1Y1h56rqwCTkkDJA)